raskr/deepgo/README.md

 # deepgo

-deepgo is a toolkit to use Convolutional Neural Network for board game Go.
+deepgo is a toolkit to use Convolutional Neural Network (CNN) for board game Go.

-Contains SGF parser and
-minimum subset of GTP(GoTextProtocol) implementation in scala for auto play with gnugo
+Feature handling is implemented in scala and CNN is python (chainer).

+Contains:
+ - CNN implementation with Chainer
+ - training data (.sgf files) parsing
+ - Feature extractor
+ - Game Rules
+ - GTP commands subset